 This is the voluntary, community and social enterprise (VCSE) sector support and development organisation covering the Greater Manchester city region.

 Other major partners

-The other major partners with a place on our leadership team are:
+The other major partners who are part of Greater Manchester's leadership team are: